Anne Marie FitzGerald, Ed.D.Assistant Professor

 Anne Marie FitzGerald is an Assistant Professor in the Department of Educational Foundations and Leadership, School of Education, Duquesne University.
-She received her Ed.D. in Educational Leadership from Lehigh University where she assisted in the Center for Developing Urban Educational Leaders and taught in the International and Overseas Educational Leadership program.
-Her practitioner experience includes K-8 second-language teaching in diverse public schools in Canada and serving as a PreK- 5 principal in a number of settings, including the US, Colombia, and Kuwait.
-She is a curriculum developer for the Leaders Supporting Diverse Learners project of the University Council for Educational Administration (UCEA).
-Her research interests include urban school reform initiatives such as the community school model, community engaged research, the intersection of housing and education policy, and culturally relevant parental engagement.
-Her goal is to foster strengths-based thinking and effective action in aspiring school leaders in service of diverse students and their families.
+Her research interests include the community school model, community engaged research, the intersection of housing and educational policy, culturally and religiously responsive curriculum, and culturally relevant parental engagement.
+She currently teaches undergrad courses in social justice, graduate courses in advanced curriculum, and doctoral seminars in educational policy and family and community engagement.
+Previously, she taught in K-8 second-language teaching in diverse public schools in Canada and served as a PreK- 5 principal in a number of settings, including the US, Colombia, and Kuwait.
+She is a curriculum developer for the Leaders Supporting Diverse Learners (LSDL) project of the University Council for Educational Administration (UCEA), and is the recipient of the School of Education 2016 Award for Excellence in Service.

 Fitzgerald, A. & Militello, M. (2016).
 "How do we prepare future school and district leaders to work with diverse communities and to build community partnerships?," Forthcoming, School Community Journal, Fall.